 - Don’t make any promises to creditors or anyone else that you cannot keep.

-Liquidation FAQ’s – Some common questions asked by Directors when entering into Liquidation
+Some common questions asked by directors:

-Can I Liquidate my own Company?
+Can I liquidate my own company?

-What do Directors have to do?
+What do directors have to do?

-Can I be a Director of another company if my company is Liquidated?
+Can I be a director of another company if my company is liquidated?